WhatDanDoes/silid/docs/api-endpoints/README.md

 - Organizer
 - Sudo

-The _viewer_ and _organizer_ roles are of interest here.
-Agents in the _sudo_ role can perform all the same operations, but with elevated permissions in many cases.
+The _viewer_ role is the default assigned to all new Identity agents.
+Agents in the _organizer_ and _sudo_ roles can perform all the same operations, but with elevated permissions as described below.

 ## General

 Agents may authenticate against Auth0 via a third-party identity provider like Google, or they may sign up for Auth0-managed _User-Password_ authentication.
 Identity allows all roles to modify their own _SIL locale_, _timezone_, and _phone number_.
-These may be set individually or all at once.

 If you are a User-Password-authenticated agent, you may also update fields like _name_, _family name_, _given name_, or _nickname_.
 The Auth0-stored values for these can be modified for third-party IdP agents, but any changes will be clobbered the next time they authenticate.